devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/postgresql-operations.md

 # PostgreSQL development and operations

 This document defines the database expectations for the snapshot feature.
-Exact commands depend on the migration and PostgreSQL client selected during implementation.
+The project has selected `node-pg-migrate`; the initial ordered migration is in `server/migrations/`.

 ## Configuration